priyanshigoyal2801/currencyConvertor/README.md

-# Currency Converter React App
+# Currency Converter  🚀💸

-A simple currency converter application built with React.
-This app allows users to convert amounts between different currencies using live exchange rates.
+Welcome to the Currency Converter React App! 🌍💰 This is your go-to tool for converting currencies! 🌟✨ Whether you're planning a trip to Paris or just curious about currency fluctuations, we've got you covered.

 ## Installation